Recurse Center

 Tic Tac Toe game

-Before your interview, write a program that lets two humans play a game of Tic Tac Toe in a terminal.
-The program should let the players take turns to input their moves.
-The program should report the outcome of the game.
+Before your interview, write a program that lets two humans play a game of Tic Tac Toe.
+The interface can be terminal-based or a full GUI.
+Players should be able to take turns making moves, and the program should report the outcome of the game.

-During your interview, you will pair on adding support for a computer player to your game.
-You can start with random moves and make the AI smarter if you have time.
+During your interview, you'll pair on extending the game in a way of your choosing.
+For example, you might add support for a computer player to your game, starting with random moves and then making the AI smarter if you have time.

 Lisp parser

 Write code that takes some Lisp code and returns an abstract syntax tree.
 The AST should represent the structure of the code and the meaning of each token.
-For example, if your code is given "(first (list 1 (+ 2 3) 9))"
+For example, if your code is given "(first (list 1 (+ 2 3) 9))", it could return a nested array like ["first", ["list", 1, ["+", 2, 3], 9]].

 Space Invaders